trim21/neptune/readme.md

 ### Pre-build Binary

-There will be pre-build binary in github release when first version released.
+There will be pre-built binary in github release when first version released.

 ### Build